 #### Motor diversity and persistence

 We defined motor diversity as the number of different motor actions used to solve novel problems on either of two multiaccess boxes (MABs; Fig. 1e & 1f).
 We used an ethogram (Table 1) to define and distinguish each interaction with the MABs.
+For each grackle, we summed the number of distinct motor actions they used while interacting with each MAB, resulting in two values for each grackle.
 We quantified persistence as the number of touches to a novel apparatus per trial time [@logan2016behavioral; @griffin2015innovative], where the novel apparatuses included the novel environment and novel object from the exploration assays, the potentially threatening boldness objects, as well as the two MABs.
-Touches to the MABs were separated based on whether they were functional (touches to the doors or loci that could result in getting the food item) or nonfunctional (touches to the side of the box that would never result in food).
+We summed the number of touches grackles made to each apparatus, resulting in a value of persistence for each test apparatus, if the grackle received that test (e.g., two grackles did not participate in the MAB tests).
+We further distinguished touches to the MABs based on whether they were functional (touches to the doors or loci that could result in getting the food item) or nonfunctional (touches to the side of the box that would never result in food).
 Motor diversity and persistence were coded from videos of grackles interacting with the two different MAB apparatuses for a separate experiment on problem solving ability [@logan2024flexmanippcj], as well as the novel apparatuses from the exploration and boldness assays.

-#### Individual differences assays in the wild

-We attempted to measure boldness and exploration in free-flying color-banded individuals in their home ranges.
-The overall methods for the assays in the wild were similar to those conducted in the aviaries.
-However, to attract the grackles’ attention to the items, we always used food near the site where the items were placed.
-For the exploration assays this food was greater than 2m from the item, whereas in the boldness assays the food was right next to the item (as in the aviary assays).
-We began the trial when a color-banded grackle came within view (20m) and was able to see the food and the object.
-In contrast to the aviary assays, we allowed multiple grackles to engage in the wild assays at one time.
-We then measured the same variables as those in the assays conducted in the aviaries.
-We also attempted to obtain repeated measures in the wild assays, but it was much more difficult to obtain repeated participation with free-flying grackles in the wild.

-#### Statistical analyses
+### Statistical analyses

 *General analysis plan* - For all analyses, we used the MCMCglmm function in the MCMCglmm R package [@hadfield2010mcmc].
 Our preregistered analysis plan was to use a Poisson distribution and log link for both the repeatability analyses and analyses testing the correlation of behavioral traits with flexibility.
-However, we used the DHARMa package [@hartig2019dharma] to verify that the data for each analysis met the assumptions for Poisson regression and modified the model family accordingly (see below in “Changes after the study began”).
+However, we used the DHARMa package [@hartig2019dharma] to verify that the data for each analysis met the assumptions for Poisson regression and modified the model family accordingly (see below in Changes after the study began).
 We started each model with 13,000 iterations, a thinning interval of 10, a burnin of 3,000, and minimal priors (V=1, nu=0).
 We checked that the GLMM showed acceptable convergence [i.e., lag time autocorrelation values <0.01; @hadfield2010mcmc], and adjusted the number of iterations, thinning and burnin if necessary.
+Due to our unbalanced sample of sex and age we checked whether these variables significantly impacted the response.
+We found that these covariates did not have a significant effect on any of the models (described below), so we omitted them from the final models (see Changes after the study began section).